 The attacking midfielders and wingers look to make runs into the box when the ball is in the final third, often getting four or five players into these areas to create overloads.
 The numerical advantages in the box increase the chances of connecting with the cross, as more players present multiple targets for the crosser, making it harder for defenders to mark everyone effectively.
 Additionally, having multiple players in the box provides options for different types of finishes, whether it’s a header, volley, or a quick tap-in.
 It also allows for better positioning to react to second balls or rebounds, increasing the likelihood of capitalizing on any defensive errors.

 Kompany also positions many players outside the box, ready for the second balls and cut-backs.
-They always succeed in pushing down the opposition’s defense, which opens the space in front of the backline.
-The midfielders will often be found in these spaces with cut-backs, and from there, they can shoot or combine with an attacker to create goalscoring opportunities.
+Bayern will often create crossing opportunities, which pushes down the opposition’s defense and opens the space in front of the opposition’s backline.
+The holding midfielders can collect any loose balls or be found directly in these spaces with cut-backs, and from there, they can shoot or combine with an attacker to create goalscoring opportunities.

 Defending